 Learn Spanish in Argentina

-For people interested in traveling to Central or South America and taking a Spanish immersion learning course, one of the biggest decisions to make is figuring out what country to go to.
-This decision usually boils down to finding a balance between having plenty of scenic tourism destinations, and picking a country where the accent and dialect are conducive to learning the language.
+For people interested in travelling to Central or South America and taking a Spanish immersion learning course, one of the biggest decisions to make is figuring out what country to go to.
+This decision usually boils down to finding a balance between having plenty of scenic tourism destinations and picking a country where the accent and dialect are conducive to learning the language.

 While Argentina definitely

 doesn’t lack for sights to see and things to do, the country actually gets a pretty bad rap when it comes to immersion learning.
 If you Google “learn Spanish in Argentina,” the very first result is an article titled “Why You Shouldn’t Learn Spanish in Argentina.”

 Not exactly the most promising start.
 And when you comb through discussion forums, you’ll find many people expressing concerns about whether learning Spanish in Argentina might be difficult due to the native accent, using “vos” instead of “tú,” slang, and other issues.